wizcamp/wizcamp-realms-demo/session-guides/SESSION-06.md

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — Understanding Caching
+## 🤖 Ask the AI — Adding Question Caching

 You just built your first caching system with localStorage and helper functions — great work!